 To open the Mail Alerting Administration page, select ADMINISTRATION → Alerts → Mail Setup from the main menu.
 Each configuration section is explained below.

-This section allows you to specify how email should be from OmniCenter should be handled.
+This section allows you to specify how email coming from OmniCenter should be handled.
 It allows you to choose between Direct SMTP and Relay SMTP.

 - Direct SMTP